firmoholanda/tictactoe-js/readme.md

 # 📃 tictactoe-js

-tic tac toe game made with javascript that you can play in your browser.
+Tic-Tac-Toe game made with JavaScript that you can play in your browser.